 - The loan may be great for students who can’t afford the tuition and don’t have enough money from grants or scholarships to afford college costs.

 Cons of Subsidized Loans

 - Students are limited in how much they can borrow.
 In the first year, you’re only allowed to borrow $3,500 in subsidized loans.
-After that, you can only borrow $4,500 the second year and $5,500 for years three and four.
+After that, you can only borrow $4,500 the second year and $5,500 for years three and beyond.
 The total aggregate loan amount is limited to $23,000.
 This might cause you to take out additional loans to cover other costs.

 - Subsidized loans are only available for undergraduate students.
 Graduate students – even those who show financial need – don’t qualify.